 The main advantage of the Chlorination Process to dissolve gold is the high stability of the solutions and their low oxidation potential (Qi et al. 1991; Ahgelidis et al. 1995).

-Trilogy Refining uses a patent pending proprietary method which uses electricity, common salt, water, and swimming pool acid which are common products available at any home improvement store.
+Trilogy Refining uses a patented proprietary method which uses electricity, common salt, water, and swimming pool acid which are common products available at any home improvement store.
 The hydro-metallurgical process re-uses the solution over and over again, the Gold and (PGM) metals are captured on the resin material, any heavy metals dissolved in the solution are removed and captured in additional resin columns and the resulting solution is either reused or discarded as reclaimed water.
-Our exclusive and protected resin technology has virtually eliminated the early problems associated with the use of chlorine and the problems of waste bi-products.
+Our exclusive and patented recovery resin technology has virtually eliminated the early problems associated with the use of chlorine and the problems of waste bi-products.

 We use proven technologies with modern methods